marixel/jina-vault2/! chapter 1 (evolution).md

 			- voyage went worldwide
 			- few had faith in Darwin, and he could only go bc his uncle (and *only* his uncle) permitted that he should go
 			- **Fitzroy**, captain of the [[HMS Beagle]], believed that Darwin was a divine intervention (because his trip's purpose was to disprove evolutionists/literally prove the Bible)
+			- explain why captain Fitzroy of the HMS Beagle helped Darwin develop his Theory of Evolution::Fitzroy = embarked on worldwide journey to literally prove the Bible's description of evolution to be correct; fiercely argued with Darwin over his theories, encouraging him to strengthen it
 - ### 1.2.3: Early Scientific Thought
 	- ![[Pasted image 20230812040038.png]]
 - ### 1.2.4: The Emerging Science of Geology